 Illinois Licensure Testing System

-Students with a composite score of 22 on the ACT with an English Writing score of 19 or 1030 on the SAT with a writing score of 450 may request a waiver in lieu of the required Test of Academic Proficiency (TAP).
+Students with a composite score of 22 on the ACT with an English Writing score of 19 (English Writing score of 16 if the ACT was taken September 1, 2015 or later) or 1030 on the SAT with a writing score of 450 may request a waiver in lieu of the required Test of Academic Proficiency (TAP).
 Details on obtaining this waiver are at the bottom of this webpage.